 b.
 Separate applications should be made for registration of each work

 c.
 Each application should be accompanied by the applicable fee

 d.
-The applications should be signed by the Applicant or the Advocate in whose favor a Vakalatnama or Power of Attorney has been executed.
+The applications should be signed by the Applicant or the Advocate in whose favour a Vakalatnama or Power of Attorney has been executed.

 e.
-The fee is either in the form of Demand Draft, Indian Postal Order favoring "Registrar of Copyright Payable at New Delhi" or through e-payment.
+The fee is either in the form of Demand Draft, Indian Postal Order favouring "Registrar of Copyright Payable at New Delhi" or through e-payment.

 How long does the copyright registration process take?

 It may take 3 to 4 months time for registration of any work in the normal course.

 What are the benefits of copyright registration in India?